kal40/meet/README.md

 ## Description

 This is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
-The application uses the Google Calendar API to fetch upcoming events.
+The application uses the Google Calendar API to fetch upcoming full-stack meetup events.

 The main purpose of this app is to present how I create a PWA application.

-This site was built using [Netlify Build](https://www.netlify.com/products/build/).
+This site was built using [GitHub Pages](https://pages.github.com/).

 [LIVE DEMO (under progress ...)](https://meet.smartcoder.dev/)